awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-routing.md

 1. In the navigation pane, choose **Route Tables**\.

 1. Select the check box next to the route table that's associated with the subnet in which your instance resides\.

-**Note**
-If you do not have a route table associated with that subnet, select the main route table for the VPC, as the subnet then uses this route table by default\.
+   If you do not have a route table explicitly associated with that subnet, the main route table for the VPC is implicitly associated with the subnet\.

 1. Choose **Actions**, **Edit routes**\.